mroch4/SolarSystem/README.md

 |   7   | Uranus      | 19.191 | 49.577 | 9.000 | Should be 5.509 further |
 |   8   | Neptune     | 30.069 | 77.678 | 10.50 | Should be 7.398 further |

-\*d/E = distance in correlation to distance between the Sun and the Earth
+\*d/E = distance in correlation to distance between the Sun and the Earth,\
 \*d/M = distance in correlation to distance between the Sun and Mercury

 Scale for satellite radius (all the satellites are 1.25x bigger than they should be):